sed-seyedi/emacs/README.md

-# My Emacs #
+# Sed's Emacs

-To configure a server to use this emacs setup just do the following:

-$ rm .emacs.d/*

-$ clone this repo

-$ mv emacs .emacs.d

-*Have Fun*
+To use this just create a backup of your .emacs.d directory and then replace it with this repo.